Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_webform.md

 **4. Configure the Islandora settings for the webform**

 * WARNING: Before you change anything on this page, be aware that if this webform has already been used for any submissions and those submissions have not yet been ingested, those submissions might not ingest properly.
-As a precaution, you should ingest all pending webforms submissions before making any changes to an existing webformís Islandora settings.
+As a precaution, you should ingest all pending webforms submissions before making any changes to an existing webform‚Äôs Islandora settings.
 If you are creating a new webform, you don't have to worry about this.
-  * Ensure you are on the ìForm settingsî page, if notÖ
+  * Ensure you are on the ‚ÄúForm settings‚Äù page, if not‚Ä¶
   * Go to Administer > Content > Webforms (i.e., /admin/content/webform)
   * Find the title of your webform and click the "Components" link.
 * Click the Webform (tab) and then "Islandora settings" (button)